-UNIX Operating System (UNIX OPERATING SYST) Course Advisory: CIS 055 with a grade of C or CR or better; SCC minimum English and Math standards.
+UNIX Operating System (UNIX OPERATING SYST) Course Advisory: CIS 055 with a minimum grade of C or CR; SCC minimum English and Math standards.
 This course will analyze the UNIX operating system, its terminology, user utilities, file structure, file security, commands, shells, shell programming, system architecture, and system administration.
 Emphasis will be placed on the shell environment, shell programming and utilities.
 The course will include hands-on exercises for the students to complete using the UNIX operating system (Currently taught using LINUX).
 Three hours lecture.

-CIS 055 3 Units MS Windows Operating System
+MS Windows Operating Systems

-Course Advisory: CIS 001 with a grade of C or CR or better; basic keyboarding skills.
+Course Advisory: CIS 001 with a minimum grade of C or CR; basic keyboarding skills.
 Students will learn how to use the Graphical User Interface (GUI) and the command line interface in carrying out system tasks in the MS Windows operating systems.
 Topics include file management, hard disk management, system tools, batch files, connectivity, and the registry.
 Three hours lecture.